yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 #### 3.1 Key data structure for module load

-In fact, all module ELF section information could be found via `struct module` which is the key data structure for each kernel module.
+In fact, all module ELF sections information could be found via `struct module` which is the key data structure for each kernel module.
 In the structure, the `sect_attrs` member points to data struct `struct module_sect_attrs`, which is used to decribe key attributes for each ELF sections.

 	struct module {